en_USEnglish

 Presentation layer

 The presentation layer is the sixth layer of the OSI model.
-It is responsible for converting, compressing and encrypting data to enable efficient communication between applications.
-It is also responsible for data representation, ensuring that data is comprehensible to destination applications.
+It is responsible for converting, compressing, and encrypting data to enable efficient communication between applications.
+It also handles data representation, ensuring that it is understandable to the target applications.

 Application layer

 The application layer is the seventh and final layer of the OSI model.
 It is responsible for direct interaction with the end user.
-It groups together the applications that enable the user to access services such as e-mail, file transfer and Internet access. navigation on the web.
+It includes applications that allow the user to access network services, such as email, file transfer, and web browsing.

 How the OSI model works